vatlab/sos-docs/src/examples/README.md

 Please follow instructions in the file `Workflow_Manuscript_Examples.html` to reproduce the examples.
-This document was exported from a notebook file, `Workflow_Manuscript_Examples.ipynb` (also found in this repository), via SoS command
+This document was exported from a notebook file, `Workflow_Manuscript_Examples.ipynb` (also found in this repository), via command

 ```
 sos convert Workflow_Manuscript_Examples.ipynb Workflow_Manuscript_Examples.html --template sos-cm-toc
 ```

+(all notebook files under this repo can similarly be converted to HTML using `sos convert` command as demonstrated above)

 The file is also available online at:

 https://vatlab.github.io/sos-docs/doc/examples/Workflow_Manuscript_Examples.html

-whose source notebooks are found at:
+with source notebooks found at:

 https://github.com/vatlab/sos-docs/tree/master/src/examples

 The zenodo repo is a snapshot of these documents to accompany the SoS workflow manuscript.
 For the most recent version of SoS workflow system implementation, please visit

 https://vatlab.github.io/sos-docs/#workflow_documentation